Wonderland (musical): Characters

 El Gato - An enthusiastic creature that Alice runs into in Wonderland.
 He's a take on the Cheshire cat and shares the same characteristics, except of course floating and disappearing; though he doesn't quite know that.
 His name in English translates to "The Cat".
 Played by Jose Llana.

 White Rabbit - The white rabbit is the one that took Alice into Wonderland in the first place and is willing enough to help Alice get back home.
-He is skiddish and yet brave enough to save his friends when they needed it most.
+He is skittish and yet brave enough to save his friends when they needed it most.
 Played by Edward Staudenmayer.

 Chloe - Chloe is Alice's daughter who wants nothing more than a functional family and will risk anything to get it.
 She's depressed to be living without her dad and shuts herself away from her mom in the beginning.
 Is the damsel in distress.
 Played by Carly Rose Sonenclar.

 Queen of Hearts - The Queen of Hearts isn't exactly cruel, as much as she is a pawn.
 She acts in control of the world Wonderland, but doesn't know that she is just being used.
 However, she is a very proud, robust woman who isn't afraid of spouting her accusations.
 Played by Karen Mason.

 Morris - Morris is the Mad Hatter's henchman and is, like the queen, being played.
 The Mad Hatter uses him for her dirty deeds but he follows her orders pretty willingly.
 He is just about the exact opposite of the White Rabbit.
 Played by Danny Stiles.